-People visit facial specialist Dr. M. Sean Freeman for rhinoplasty from Columbia and Greenville, SC and throughout the Southeast.
-If you are considering cosmetic rhinoplasty in his Charlotte, North Carolina, practice, you can benefit from learning more about the techniques he uses when performing this procedure.
+People visit facial specialist Dr. M. Sean Freeman for various rhinoplasty techniques and surgery from all over the Southeast.
+If you are considering cosmetic rhinoplasty, you can benefit from learning more about the techniques he uses when performing this procedure.

 Nose skin varies in thickness, from moderate at the top, to thin in the middle and thick toward the tip.
 This is important because, typically, the thicker a patient’s skin, the thinner the underlying support cartilage, and therefore, the more aggressive the surgery required to create a satisfactory shape in the tip.

 To learn more about rhinoplasty, request a consultation online or call Dr. Freeman’s office at (704) 543-1110.

 During rhinoplasty the cartilage that is typically adjusted to improve the shape of the nose is the upper lateral and the lower lateral cartilage.
 The shape of the lower lateral cartilage directly affects the shape of the nasal tip.
 The shape of the upper lateral cartilage influences the width of the supratip and allows for tip rotation.